Clinton Panther

-Clinton Panther (born 13 February 1991, Port Elizabeth) is a South African field hockey player.
+Clinton Panther (born 13 February 1991, in Port Elizabeth) is a South African field hockey player.
 At the 2012 Summer Olympics he competed with the national team in the men's tournament.
 He also represented South Africa at the 2014 and 2018 Commonwealth Games.

 Personal life

 His brother, Brandon, has also represented South Africa internationally in hockey.
 He studied finance at the University of Johannesburg and won Gauteng Sportsman of the Year in 2014.

-He is Investment Specialist at Coronation Fund Managers.